Catania Sicily, Italy Travel Guide

 The Euro (€) is the official currency.
 ATMs are widely available for cash access.
 Most establishments accept major credit and debit cards.
 Smaller businesses or street vendors often prefer cash.
 Exchange offices exist but offer less favorable rates than BANK machine cash outs or card purchases.

 Your daily expenses vary by travel style.
-Plan according to your preferences.
+Plan based on your preferences.

 Italy has a public healthcare system (SSN).
 EU citizens use EHIC.
 Non-EU citizens should have travel insurance.
 Hospitals are well-equipped.
 Pharmacies (Farmacia) are identifiable by a green cross sign.